The BEST Buffalo Wings ever and they’re oven baked! Tossed with a delicious buffalo wing sauce these will be the hit of your parties!

 There’s just a few ingredients in buffalo wings but the method is the most important.

-- Air dry your chicken after seasoning.
+- Season: Air dry the chicken after seasoning.
 Making sure the skin is dry before cooking is the best way to ensure a crispy skin.

-- Toss with a bit of flour before air drying too.
+- Flour: Toss with a bit of flour before air drying too.

-- To keep it as crispy as possible only toss with the sauce right before serving.
+- Sauce: To keep it as crispy as possible only toss with the sauce right before serving.

-- If you’re making homemade blue cheese to serve with the wings make sure to puree it a bit more so dipping doesn’t have huge chunks.
+- Sides: If you’re making homemade blue cheese to serve with the wings, make sure to puree it a bit more so dipping doesn’t have huge chunks.

 - 4 pounds chicken wings